 Robot Mediation of Performer-Spectator Dynamics

 With the encroachment of technology as mediators in our performative spaces, from Alexa at home to Spotify’s Playlist recommendations, this project investigates how robots can mediate relationships among performers, among spectators, and between performers and spectators.
 Robot Mediation of Performer-Spectator Dynamics builds on existing research in Human-Robot Interaction, which has shown that the actions of social robots in groups that include humans have ripple effects on the interpersonal dynamics among humans themselves.
-Baldwin Giang (PhD student, Music) and Valerie Zhao (PhD student, Computer Science) will tackle this question by composing a work for instrumentalists, social robots, and interactive audience members from whom robots collect input that both provides feedback to the performers and also shapes the improvisational dynamics and formal properties of the work in real-time.
-Through multiple virtual and (pending COVID restrictions) in-person performances, we will conduct a human subject study to collect qualitative and quantitative data about the interaction between the performers, audience, and the robot mediator.
+Baldwin Giang (PhD student, Music) and Valerie Zhao (PhD student, Computer Science) tackle this question by composing a work for instrumentalists, social robots, and interactive audience members from whom robots collect input that both provides feedback to the performers and also shapes the improvisational dynamics and formal properties of the work in real-time.
+Through multiple virtual performances, we conducted a human subject study to collect qualitative and quantitative data about the interaction between the performers, audience, and the robot mediator.

 Faculty advisors: Sam Pluta (Assistant Professor, Music), Sarah Sebo (Assistant Professor, Computer Science), and Blase Ur (Neubauer Family Assistant Professor, Computer Science).